ICR247/external-idec-ez-wheel/README.md

 ...
 ```

-also, make sure you can make both wheels move using this command:
+Also, make sure you can make both wheels move using this command:
 ```bash
 ros2 topic pub -r 10 /set_speed geometry_msgs/Point "{x: 10.0, y: 10.0, z: 0.0}"
 ```